Notinamood/Notinamood/README.md

 ## Working On

-Building more data analytics and machine learning projects.
+Building more data analytics and Artifical Intelligence projects.